-The Rocky Mountain population is made up of the "greater" subspecies Grus canadensis tabida.
+The Rocky Mountain population is made up of the "greater" subspecies Antigone canadensis tabida.
 The nesting range for these birds centers around Grays Lake National Wildlife Refuge in Idaho with other nesting sites in Wyoming, Montana, Utah, and Alberta.
-An estimate for this entire population based on a survey conducted in 2004 is approximately 20,000 birds.
+An estimate for this entire population based on a survey conducted in the early 2020's was approximately 22,750 birds.
 Winter range for these birds includes southwestern New Mexico, mainly the area surrounding Bosque del Apache National Wildlife Refuge, the Sulphur Springs Valley and northern Mexico.

-The Mid-Continent population, estimated to be 500,000 birds, includes three subspecies: the "lesser" Sandhill Crane, Grus canadensis canadensis; the Canadian, Grus canadensis rowani; and the "greater," Grus canadensis tabida.
+The Mid-Continent population, which includes three subspecies: "lesser" Sandhill Crane, Antigone canadensis canadensis; Canadian, Antigone canadensis rowani; and "greater," Antigone canadensis tabida, had a record high estimate of nearly 1.3 million birds in the Central Platte River Valley during the sping of 2023.
 The nesting range of this population includes central and northern Canada, Alaska, and northeastern Siberia.
 The population overwinters in Oklahoma, Texas, New Mexico, southeastern Arizona, and northern Mexico.
-The Sulphur Springs Valley usually has around 30,000 cranes each winter.
+The Sulphur Springs Valley usually has around 30,000 to 40,000 cranes each winter.
 This number is based on an annual survey conducted by the Arizona Game & Fish Department.
-The 2008 Sandhill Crane count completed in January recorded the highest total ever at more than 36,400 birds.
+The January, 2021 Sandhill Crane count recorded the highest total ever at more than 47,000 cranes.